MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ---
 author: mamithan
-description: How to add a note (including ink and text) to a 3D model in Dynamics 365 Product Visualize ms.author: mamithan ms.date: 10/30/2019 ms.service: crm-online
+description: How to add a note (including text and drawings) to a 3D model in Dynamics 365 Product Visualize ms.author: mamithan ms.date: 10/30/2019 ms.service: crm-online